Industrial Computers For The Manufacturing Industry

 Fixed industrial computers for manufacturing can include displays of 15”, 22” or sometimes larger.
 Mounted to a wall or at a desk, information can be input and retrieved via keyboard, scanner, and / or touchscreen interface.
 A hard-wired Ethernet network connection or 802.11ac wireless connection keeps the operator tied to the rest of the organization.
 Requests for more material, production quantity updates, and general data input are all within easy reach with industrial computers for a manufacturing environment.

-A tablet computer has become the predominant shop floor request over the most recent past.
+An industrial laptop computer has become the predominant shop floor request over the most recent past.
 As the general public has not only accepted, but embraced the tablet PC, the industrial world has as well.
 Tablets span an array of ruggedness levels and screen sizes.
 Generally, for this environment, units with screens between 8” and 12” are the standard.
 Touchscreens that allow for gloved-input free up tablets to be used in ultra-cold freezer environments.
 Efficient Atom processors, Intel iSeries processors, plentiful memory and storage, robust I/O and a multitude of carry cases and straps make the tablet a common data collection tool for shop floor employees.
 Desktop docking stations, spare batteries for hot swapping, and options for integrated bar code scanners make the tablet a versatile, every-day tool.

 Both rugged laptops and rugged tablets are also available in ANSI Class 1 Div.
 2 and ATEX configurations suitable for chemical, paint, and any other hazardous plant environment.